 An Organization Is Only as Good as the People Who Run It.

-So Are You Getting the Best from Your most Valuable Asset?
+Are You Getting the Best from Your Most Valuable Asset?

 We’ve come to accept Information Overload (the misuse of email, careless communication practices, multitasking and incessant interruptions) as a normal part of our working day.
 We're genuinely busy … but not necessarily productive.

-Studies consistantly show that this dysfunction results in a knowledge-worker (someone who processes and communicates information to produce value) unwittingly wasting more than eight hours of time each and every week ... and this is just the tip of the iceberg.
+In fact research consistently shows that this dysfunction results in a knowledge-worker (someone who processes and communicates information to produce value) unwittingly wasting more than 8-hours of time each and every week ... and this is just the tip of the iceberg!